Information on Reserving Space at Mayday

 When can I come look at the space?

-We are open for space visits on Mondays from 5-9pm.
+We are open for space visits on Mondays from 5-9pm and by prior arrangement.

 What kinds of events can I host at Mayday?